Is choosing paint colors for staging homes to sell different than choosing them for a home you plan to continue living in? Yes and no.

 3. Test samples next to flooring, trim, fireplace, cabinetry, countertops, and major upholstery.

-Like Canadian color consultant Maria Killam suggests, you should test paint colors next to the fixed elements of the home – elements that won’t be changing.
+You should test paint colors next to the immovable features of the home – those things that won’t be changing.
 This includes tile, granite, carpet, hardwood, and sometimes even furnishings that are remaining or trim that you don’t want to have to repaint.

-Expert Psychological Staging™ grad testing paint samples against cabinetry
+Expert Psychological Staging® grad testing paint samples against cabinetry

 testing color against trim and flooring